Cultural Information Index

 Heterosexism: The assumption that heterosexuality is the social and cultural norm as well as the prejudiced belief that heterosexuals, or “straight” people, are socially and culturally superior to lesbian, gay, bisexual, transgender, Two-Spirit, and queer (i.e., LGBTQ spectrum) people (Rainbow Resource Centre, 2012).

-Homophobia: Culturally-produced fear of or prejudice against gay and lesbian individuals that sometimes manifests itself in legal restrictions or, in extreme cases, bullying or even violence against homosexuals.
+Homophobia: Culturally-produced fear of or prejudice against gay and lesbian individuals that sometimes manifests itself in legal restrictions or, in extreme cases, harassment or even violence against individuals who identify as gay or lesbian.
+Homophobia can also be associated with stereotyping, such as seeing gay men as individuals likely to have HIV/AIDS.
 Homophobia is sometimes referred to as “gay-bashing” (Anderson, n.d.).

 Internalized Homophobia: Refers to people who are homophobic while also experiencing same-sex attraction themselves.
 This may mean that they feel discomfort and disapproval with their own same-sex attractions, never accept their same-sex attractions, or never identify as anything other than straight.
 This term can also refer to homophobia that exists within the LGBTQ spectrum community toward the self, or toward other subgroups within the community (Planned Parenthood, 2021).